dragon-loop/DragonLoop/README.md

 3. Rename the `appsettings.json.example` file in the DrexelBusAPI project to `appsettings.json`
 4. Edit the Postgres connection string within the `appsettings.json` file to your local Postgres connection string
 5. Run `DrexelBusAPI` in Visual Studio and use your browser to hit the endpoints

+## TODO
+- Create table for bus schedules
+- Figure out how to find how late buses are